-American Prairie Reserve’s bison conservation work encompasses many facets, from ensuring proper herd sizes and effective range management, to disease testing, state and federal compliance, and continuous research to better understand this species’ crucial role in a grassland ecosystem.
+American Prairie’s bison conservation work encompasses many facets, from ensuring proper herd sizes and effective range management, to disease testing, state and federal compliance, and continuous research to better understand this species’ crucial role in a grassland ecosystem.

 As part of the latest bison handling in January, American Prairie collaborated with partners at the National Geographic Society (NGS) and Smithsonian Conservation Biology Institute (SCBI) to deploy new technology developed for wildlife management and research.
-The technologies — National Geographic CRITTERCAM and National Geographic Society funded GPS ear tags on a LoRa (Long Range) network — are being used to study bison on the Reserve, and are already gathering valuable data that can advance bison conservation and benefit ecosystem restoration.
+The technologies — National Geographic CRITTERCAM and National Geographic Society funded GPS ear tags on a LoRa (Long Range) network — are being used to study bison on American Prairie lands, and are already gathering valuable data that can advance bison conservation and benefit ecosystem restoration.

-American Prairie Wildlife Restoration Manager Daniel Kinka prepares a National Geographic CRITTERCAM for deployment on a bison at American Prairie Reserve's Sun Prairie property.
+American Prairie Wildlife Restoration Manager Daniel Kinka prepares a National Geographic CRITTERCAM for deployment on a bison at American Prairie's Sun Prairie property.

 The collars were deployed on five adult females, and the cameras recorded video for 10 minutes at the top of every hour during daylight hours.
 They are programmed to automatically fall off the animal so they can be recovered to download and analyze the video data.